omkarfadtare965/CodeChef/README.md

   ![image](https://github.com/user-attachments/assets/759ad55c-4dbe-45b2-82e4-cc581b271be6)

+### Data pipeline:
+- A data pipeline refers to the series of steps involved in processing data during both the development and production phases to produce the final output.
+Ensuring replicability in a data pipeline is key to maintaining consistency in machine learning models across different environments, such as development, testing, and production.
+- In production machine learning, ensuring data quality is crucial because poor data leads to poor model performance.
+Therefore, detecting data issues and ensuring data validation is essential.
+During the initial development phase, manual methods for managing the data pipeline may work, but as you move to production, automated tools are required.
+- Tools like TensorFlow Transform, Apache Beam, or Airflow can be used to automate and manage the data pipeline, ensuring that the same data processing methods are applied as new data flows in.
+These tools help maintain model accuracy, reduce errors, and ensure continuous data validation for better performance.
+- Additionally, tracking metadata, data provenance, and data lineage is essential for managing complex data pipelines.
+This involves maintaining logs of data sources, transformations, and processing steps, which helps to understand the flow of data from raw input to final output.
+Storing metadata such as creation dates, schema information, and versioning allows for better tracking of modifications and aids in debugging.
+- Apache Beam can be used to automate the process of cleaning the data, TensorFlow Transform can be used to automate the feature engineering process, and Airflow can be used to schedule regular evaluations of the model as new data comes in.

+__Data validation:__
+- Data validation is the process of checking your data to ensure it's correct, consistent, and useful before using it in machine learning models
+- Tools like TensorFlow Data Validation (TFDV) and Pandas Profiling can be used for data validation.
+These tools help analyze data, detect data issues and generate reports on data quality.
+- TFDV, for example, provides insights into feature distributions, schema skew, and drift detection.
+- TFDV itself doesn't trigger alarms for any data issues but you can integrate other tools or custom scripts with TFDV's output to trigger notifications based on predefined conditions or thresholds.
+- You can also use monitoring and alerting systems like Prometheus, Grafana, or cloud-based services like AWS CloudWatch to watch for specific signals from TFDV and send notifications accordingly.

+__Types of Data issues:__
+- ___Data drift:___ Data drift occurs when the data changes over time.
+For example, A store sees a sudden increase in online orders during the holiday season, which is different from the data used to train the model earlier in the year.
+- ___Concept drift:___ Concept drift occurs when the relationship between the input features and the target feature changes.
+For example, A model was trained to flag spam emails based on certain keywords, but now spammers use new words, so the model doesn’t work as well.
+- ___Schema skew:___ Schema skew occurs when the types of data change between training and serving.
+For example, The model was trained with age as a whole number, but now it’s receiving age as a decimal, causing errors.
+- ___Distribution skew:___ Distribution skew occurs when the spread or range of feature values is different between training and serving.
+For example, A weather prediction model trained with temperatures ranging from 0-100°F now sees temperatures from -50°F to 150°F, which it wasn’t prepared for.

 ## Important terminology:
 - ___Data drift:___ Data drift occurs when the distribution of data changes over time, leading to a decline in model performance.
 This happens when the data used for predictions differs from the data the model was originally trained on.
 - For example, a model predicting house prices may be trained on data from 2010 to 2020.
 If economic factors or housing trends shift, such as a recession or new developments, the data distribution changes, causing the model's predictions to become less accurate.